-With a hybrid approach, some B2B marketers run air cover or “always-on” inbound marketing campaigns for low-hanging fruit lead generation.
+With a hybrid approach, some B2B marketing teams run air cover or “always-on” inbound marketing campaigns for low-hanging fruit lead generation.
 This enables them to invest the bulk of their marketing efforts into pursuing their target account list.

 Step 3: Diagram your target audience throughout your entire account-based marketing plan

-The word “audience” gets tossed around a lot in marketing circles, but when pitching an ABM strategy, the more specific you are, the better.
+The word “audience” gets tossed around a lot in marketing circles, but when pitching an account-based marketing strategy, the more specific you are, the better.

 Start by defining the terms you’ll use to segment your audience so everyone’s on the same page:

 - Ideal customer profile (ICP): Your ICP represents the firmographic and technographic attributes of your highest-quality customer accounts.